sourcegraph/sourcegraph-public-snapshot/doc/integration/browser_extension.md

 ### `The string did not match the expected pattern` error in Safari

-The above validation error occurs in safari when the browser when trys to parse a non-json text as JSON.
+The above validation error occurs in Safari when the browser tries to parse a non-JSON text as JSON.
 Communication between the graphql server & browser extension is always assumed to be JSON.
-However when a proxy/saml is used with Sourcegraph, sometimes text/html can occur in network communication.
+However, when a proxy/saml is used with Sourcegraph, sometimes the proxy can send text/html instead.

 If you see this error displayed beneath the Url field of the sourcegraph extension, make sure that your current browser session is not in private mode.